132nd-vWing/OPERATION-SOCHI/README.md

 # BRIEFING

 ## SITUATION

+A high-resolution map can be found [here] (https://cloud.132virtualwing.org/s/5oXzPFr5enRAxyg)

 1) After the successful annexation of the Cremea peninsula, Russia has turn its eyes towards the countries to its Southern border.
 A NATO taskforce was deployed to the Caucasus to reinforce and hopefully deter the russians of hostilities.